With the amount of time and effort you put into your knitting, you want your finished item to look fabulous.

 - If using a dyed yarn, sometimes there’s excess dye.
 Soaking your knitting helps the fiber release the extra dye.

-- Blocking’s main purpose is to relax the fiber and stitches.
+- Blocking’s main purpose is to relax the fiber content and stitches.
 The settling process evens out flaws and defines the stitch pattern.

 - A garment hangs nicely on the body.